cambridge-ceu/csd3/systems/ceuadmin.md

 # ceuadmin

 The CEU software repository is here, **/usr/local/Cluster-Apps/ceuadmin/**.
-As of November 2022, the list[^original] is as follows,
+As of November 2022, the list is as follows,

 ```
   [1] "ABCtoolbox"      "akt"             "alpine"          "annovar"